rwb/m26/README.md

 * mean(Δ) = p(observed)*mean(Δ|observed)+p(missing)*mean(Δ|missing)
 * if p(missing) > 0, we can obtain the missing-at-random estimate of mean(Δ) by assuming that mean(Δ|missing) = mean(Δ|observed)
 * for the missing-at-random estimate of the median(Δ), we also assume that median(Δ|missing) = median(Δ|observed)
-* we can use the bootstrap to calculate the confidence interval for each estimate
+* we can use standard tools to calculate the confidence interval for each estimate

 #### Missing-At-Random Results: p(increase)